 Which One Would I Recommend?

-Another reason why I chose this particular machete as the winner is because, despite a bigger price tag, it is one of the few top-rated machetes that can chop dense hardwood without cracking or chipping.
+Another reason why I chose this particular machete as the winner is because, despite a reasonably lower price tag, it is one of the few top-rated machetes that can chop dense hardwood without cracking or chipping.
 The grip on the machete is also very comfortable as it doesn’t create any hot-spots that could lead to blisters and the polypropylene handle maintains the grip even when my hands get sweaty!
 Plus, it also has a stain and rust resistant blade.
 Do you think this is the best machete for chopping?